inductivekickback/nrf-toolchain/utils/mbr_strip/README.md

 ```

 ### Usage
-The tool expects the path to a SoftDevice hex file as an input and a path for the hex file to use as the output.
+The tool expects the path to a SoftDevice hex file as an input as well as a path to use for the output hex file.
 A third path can be specified if the MBR needs to be saved to its own hex file. **The input hex file is not modifed.**
 ```
 $ python3 mbr_strip.py --help
 usage: mbr_strip [-h] -i INPUT_HEX_FILE -o OUTPUT_HEX_FILE [-m MBR_HEX_FILE]